Visit the TrainWeb.org Fan Page on Facebook!

 An interesting cloud in the western sky.

-12/11/06 Waking up east of Summit on Cajon Pass, I enjoyed a French Toast and sausage patties breakfast as the train descended Cajon Pass.
-One last fresh air stop at San Bernardino still in the darkness of the night before we headed to Riverside.
-My final sprint aboard this train would be to Fullerton and hope we get there before Surfliner 562 does.
-We didn’t make it as we arrived at Fullerton at 6:55 AM {6:34 AM} ending another fantastic Amtrak adventure on the Southwest Chief.
-Now it was time to catch the next train whatever it is to Santa Ana.
-Up and over the bridge I went to the south platform finding a train schedule board.
-Metrolink 682 at 7:11 AM would do the trick to get me back to Santa Ana in time to go to work.
-I went to the Metrolink Ticket Machine to purchase a one way to Santa Ana.
-First the machine ate my five dollar bill but gave me a voucher for that amount.
-The machine then had a red sign that read "No Cash".
-I did a credit transaction and this time it charge me both for an Adult and Child ticket.
-I hope that this isn’t the start of a bad day!
+12/11/2006 Waking up east of Summit on Cajon Pass, I enjoyed a French Toast and Sausage Patties breakfast as the train descended Cajon Pass.
+I had one last fresh air stop at San Bernardino, still in darkness, before we headed to Riverside.
+My final sprint aboard this train was to Fullerton and I hoped we would arrive before Surfliner 562 did.
+We did not make it as we arrived at Fullerton at 6:55 AM {6:34 AM}, ending another fantastic Amtrak adventure on the Southwest Chief.
+Now it was time to catch the next train to Santa Ana.
+I went up and over the bridge to the south platform and found a train schedule.

 Metrolink 605 came into Fullerton on Track 1.

 Metrolink 682 pulled into Fullerton at 7:19 AM.
-We stopped at Anaheim and Orange before running the final mile of this trip to Santa Ana, I detrained, got into my Geo Metro and drove to McFadden Intermediate School for a day of work.
+We stopped at Anaheim and Orange before running the final mile of this trip to Santa Ana.
+I detrained, got into my Geo Metro and drove to McFadden Intermediate School for a day of work.

 Home